al-develop/ReceiptOverview/README.md

 A little piece of software, to digitalize Receipts and export them as a .csv to be used in R for data analysis and statistics.

+# Initial Setup

+The application needs a database in the following path: <ApplicationDirectory>/Data/data.db After starting the application for the first time, an empty data.db is created.
+This one can be deleted.
+Instead, use the DB Browser for SQLite (https://sqlitebrowser.org/) to run the "create_db.sql" script which is located in the same directory (<ApplicationDirectory>/Data/create_db.sql)
+The resulting database needs to be saved as "data.db" in the same directory (<ApplicationDirectory>/Data/data.db).
+Afterwards, the application is ready for usage.

 ## Shortcuts/Hotkeys:

 | Hotkey | Function |